 What is the most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section of the script that this advice applies to.

-: ()
+M. Rodrigues: (2.4, 3.3, 3.4) When creating a training experiment, ensure loaded data contains imagery from positive and negative control samples.
+MN are rare and sufficient imagery is required to build an accurate AI model

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-:
+M. Rodrigues: This procedure permits creation of AI models to analyze imaging flow micronucleus data in any field of study, such as radiation biodosimetry

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-:
+M. Rodrigues: A rapid and robust AI-based method to identify MN may extend to other applications such as quantifying MN that may be predictive for the risk of cancer development.

 Thank you for addressing our questions.
 We will incorporate your answers and suggestions, and send you the final script before your filming day.
 You will also receive detailed preparation instructions in the email accompanying the final script.